So1ene/my-setup/windows.md

 Now that you can use git on your command line using SSH, you should now also get the github CLI because it is better in general. https://cli.github.com/

-All you have to do is install it from the link above and do `gh auth login` in your terminal and follow the instructions.
+All you have to do is install it from the link above, restart your powershell, and do `gh auth login` in your terminal and follow the instructions.